Heal the planet

 We are committed to:

-• achieve an overall 30% in weight of more certified sustainable raw materials within 2025;
+• at least 30% in weight of more sustainable raw materials purchased by 2025*

 Where we are